Homens de Bem: Synopsis

 Ciba (Rodrigo Santoro) is an independent investigator who works together with the police.
 A typical fallible hero who struggles with strong personal issues, while preventing crime and injustice.
 His partner, Deputy Ulisses (Luis Miranda), is a well-meaning professional who recognizes the difficulty in securing his function using only common artifacts, and Ciba's unofficial contact is of utmost importance for the progress of his investigations.

-Ciba's role is never revealed or commented upon by her friends and family.
-Everything is meticulously planned so your actions do not endanger the life of your beloved daughter, Mariana (Juliana Moretti), a sweet and sensitive girl.
+Ciba's role is never revealed or commented upon by his friends and family.
+Everything is meticulously planned so his actions do not endanger the life of his beloved daughter, Mariana (Juliana Moretti), a sweet and sensitive girl.
 His mother, Mary (Débora Falabella), is a woman of doubtful character who does not pass much confidence to the protagonist.

 To fulfill a secretive and dangerous mission, Ciba must win the respect and confidence of Deputy Ricardo (Fulvio Stefanini) and filming him receiving a suitcase full of dirty money.
 In addition, Ciba will have to use all his talent and charm to dodge a parallel investigation of Agent Cristina (Virginia Cavendish), who works for the police, but knows nothing.